rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

       timeUiMapper = container.presentation.timeUiMapper,
       navigator = container.presentation.navigator
     )

+// Client code
+class View:
+  viewModel: ViewModel

+  init(viewModelFactory: ViewModelFactory):
+    viewModel = viewModelFactory.make()

+  render():
+  ...
 ```

 #### 3.2.5.
 Application Entry Point
 Application Entry Points differ significantly across platforms, ranging from a simple `main` function to complex class hierarchies.
 In Android, the entry point is the class specified in the `AndroidManifest.xml` file, while in iOS, it's a struct with the `@main` annotation.
-The Entry Point may reside in the project's root or within the platform layer directory.
-The Application Entry Point is responsible for creating the dependency container and performing all necessary initializations.
+The Application Entry Point is responsible for creating the [Dependency Container](#3241-dependency-container) and performing all necessary initializations.

 ### 3.3.
 External
-The External layer represents the environment outside of the application's Core and Platform layers, encompassing the underlying platform, frameworks, and external libraries that the application relies upon for various functionalities.
-It acts as the interface between the application and the external world.
-This layer typically comprises a diverse set of components, including:
+The [External](#33-external) layer represents components that the application interacts with but does not directly control.
+This layer is isolated from the Core layer and is accessed through the Platform layer.
+This layer is conceptual and does not contain application code.
+As shown in the diagram, the External layer includes the following key components:

+*   **Key Components:**
-- **Operating System (OS)**: Provides fundamental services and resources, such as process management, memory allocation, and file system access.
+    *   **Operating System (OS):** Provides fundamental services and resources, such as process management, memory allocation, and file system access.

-- **Presentation Framework**: Handles the user interface and interaction, including UI elements, layout management, and event handling (e.g., Jetpack Compose, SwiftUI).
+    *   **Presentation Framework:** Handles the user interface and interaction, including UI elements, layout management, and event handling (e.g., Jetpack Compose, SwiftUI).

-- **Persistence Mechanism**: Manages data storage and retrieval, encompassing databases (e.g., Room, SQLite), file systems, and other storage solutions.
+    *   **Persistence Mechanism:** Manages data storage and retrieval, encompassing databases (e.g., Room, SQLite, Core Data), file systems, and other storage solutions.

-- **Network Interfaces**: Facilitates communication with external systems and services, enabling data transfer and interaction with remote resources (e.g., Retrofit, OkHttp).
+    *   **Network Interfaces:** Facilitates communication with external systems and services, enabling data transfer and interaction with remote resources (e.g., Retrofit, OkHttp, URLSession).

-- **Dependency Injection (DI) Library**: Manages object creation and dependency resolution, promoting loose coupling and modularity (e.g., Hilt, Koin).
+    *   **Dependency Injection (DI) Library:** Manages object creation and dependency resolution, promoting loose coupling and modularity (e.g., Hilt, Koin).

-- **Third-Party Libraries**: Provides specialized functionalities, such as image loading, analytics, or payment processing, that are not part of the core application or platform (e.g., Glide, Firebase).
+    *   **Third-Party Libraries:** Provides specialized functionalities, such as image loading, analytics, or payment processing, that are not part of the core application or platform (e.g., Glide, SDWebImage, Firebase).

-- **Hardware Interfaces**: Provides access to device hardware components, such as the camera, GPS, sensors, and Bluetooth.
+    *   **Hardware Interfaces:** Provides access to device hardware components, such as the camera, GPS, sensors, and Bluetooth.

-- **Cloud Services**: Integrates with cloud-based platforms for services like data storage, authentication, and push notifications (e.g., AWS, Google Cloud, Azure).
+    *   **Cloud Services:** Integrates with cloud-based platforms for services like data storage, authentication, and push notifications (e.g., AWS, Google Cloud, Azure).

-- **System Services**: Provides access to platform-specific services, such as location services, notification management, and background tasks.
+    *   **System Services:** Provides access to platform-specific services, such as location services, notification management, and background tasks.
-Security Frameworks: Provides security features such as encryption, authentication, and authorization.
+    *   **Security Frameworks:** Provides security features such as encryption, authentication, and authorization.

+## 4. Stopwatch Specifics

 ## 5. Data Flow
 ![Data Flow](../assets/images/data-flow-diagram.gif)